AleksandraGrabowska04/cytatownik/readme.md

+## Documentation
+Documentation can be found in documentation.pdf (in polish).

 ## AI quote generator

 In order to be able to use the AI quote generator, you need to get your own user access API token from the huggingface website: [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).